czerwonamaupa/Simulacra-and-Simulation/chapters/10-clone-story.md

 without the other, to go from the same to the same (one still has to use the uterus of a woman, and a pitted ovum, but this support is ephemeral, and in any case anonymous: a female prosthesis could replace it).
-Monocellular Utopia which, by way of genetics, allows complex beings to achieve the destiny of protozoas.
+Monocellular utopia which, by way of genetics, allows complex beings to achieve the destiny of protozoas.

 What, if not a death drive, would push sexed beings to regress to